![]() |

 2) Brand name or equal specifications shall seek to designate more than one brand as "or equal", and shall further state that substantially equivalent products to those designated will be considered for award.

 4) Nonrestrictive Use of Brand Name or Equal Specifications.
-Where a brand name or equal specification is used in a solicitation, the solicitation shall contain explanatory language that the use of a brand name is for the purpose of describing the standard of quality, performance, and characteristics desired and is not intended to limit or restrict competition.
+When a brand name or equal specification is used in a solicitation, the solicitation shall contain explanatory language that the use of a brand name is for the purpose of describing the standard of quality, performance and characteristics desired and is not intended to limit or restrict competition.
 "Or equal" submissions will not be rejected because of minor differences in design, construction or features that do not affect the suitability of the product for its intended use.
 Burden of proof that a product is equal is on the bidder.

-d) Brand Name Only Specification.
+d) Brand Name Only Specification

 1) Determination.
-A brand name only specification may be used only when the SPO makes a written determination that only the identified brand name item or items will satisfy the IOC's needs.
+A brand name only specification may be used only when the CPO makes a written determination that only the identified brand name item or items will satisfy the IOC's needs.

-e) Qualified Products List.
+e) Qualified Products List

 1) Use.
 A qualified products list may be developed when testing or examining supplies prior to issuance of the solicitation is desirable or necessary in order to best satisfy IOC requirements.